cs-ed/impacts-LNguyen64/README.md

 **Invention Process: Turn Your Idea into Reality** Have students watch the [Invention Process](https://contrib.pbslearningmedia.org/WGBH/conv18/adptech12_int_idsprocess/index.html)

-### Assessment

-Describe how you plan to assess the learning objectives described above.

 Students should be able to put the steps of invention process (IP) in the correct order.
 1. Identify the Problem (IP)
 2. Brainstorm Solutions (IP)